OmerKonan/Arduino-Python-Comm/README.md

 > python3 main.py

 You should check your port path.
-In the servo.py, you should configure this line.
+In the servo.py, you should configure this lines.
 > self.port_path = "/dev/ttyACM0"
+> self.boutrate = 9600